top of page

 The Restriction, Binge Eating and Purging caused my anxiety to rocket (it’s what happens when the body is under significant stress).
 My Body Checking Part tried hard to calm this anxiety.
 It would check my weight numerous times a day looking for reassurance.
 It would look in the mirror or my reflection for any sign, no matter how small, that my body was changing.
 It would compare parts of my body to how they ‘looked’ an hour before, the day before, the week before.
 It would also compare parts of my body to others.

 These Parts dominated my life for many years.
-I’d made numerous attempts to resolve my Disordered Eating.
+I’d made numerous attempts to resolve the unhelpful and harmful eating patterns.
 I even trained as a therapist.
-I wanted to learn how to support others like me who struggled with Disordered Eating.
+I wanted to learn how to support others like me who struggled with food and their body.
 I also wanted recovery for myself.

 I’d always had a strong Perfectionist Part who worked hard to get things right.
 It believed that by getting things right I could also avoid humiliation, judgement and ultimately shame.
 My colleagues would say that I’m addicted to training and I would have to agree.
 It was my Perfectionist Part driving this addiction.

 I undertook eleven years of study and I trained in numerous therapeutic modalities trying to find the answers.
-Turns out that Disordered Eating is complex and there are biological, psychological and social elements that need addressed.
+Turns out that healing our relationship with food and body can be complex.
+There are biological, psychological and social elements that need addressed.
 With each training I discovered another piece of the puzzle.
 I had success supporting many of my clients, but even after working so hard to understand, I was still stuck.

 I hated that I was still stuck and wondered if recovery was really even possible for me.
 That was, until I discovered Parts Work.
 I learned that I had Parts and that these Parts of me made up my Internal Family.
-I learned that my Internal Family had been dominated by my Disordered Eating Parts.
+I learned that my Internal Family had been dominated by the Parts of me focused on food and the body to manage my experience.
 The needs of the rest of my Internal Family had been largely ignored for decades.

-As I learned how to work with my Parts, and listen, not only to my Disordered Eating Parts but others too, my Internal Family began to work together.
+As I learned how to work with my Parts, and listen, not only to these more dominant Parts but others too, my Internal Family began to work together.
 They began to connect, collaborate and compromise.

 I learned how to lead my Parts from a place of compassion and curiosity.
 I learned that I had no bad Parts.
 That each of my Parts were working hard to do the best they could to protect me.